Strivin0311/llms-learning/app/agent.md

 # LLMs-as-Agents
-*Here's some resources about LLMs-as-Agents*
+*Here're some resources about LLMs-as-Agents*

 ### Methods